its7amo/clean-and-green-website/replit.md

 PostgreSQL (via Neon for serverless deployment) is the database, with Drizzle ORM for type-safe queries and migrations.
 The database schema includes tables for:
 - **Users**: Authentication and admin management.
-- **Bookings**: Customer cleaning service bookings with status workflow.
+- **Bookings**: Customer cleaning service bookings with status workflow, includes referralCode column for tracking referral source.
 - **Quotes**: Custom quote requests with status workflow.
 - **Contact Messages**: Customer contact form submissions with status workflow.
 - **Promo Codes**: Management of discount codes with usage tracking.